 Proverbs sets forth God’s principles for living – not living the way a foolish man thinks, but to live wisely.
 My mentor told me that as I continue to read this month after month and year after year, it would never get old because it would provide a lifetime of working out the implications of each proverb in our daily lives and in our walk with God.
 I have learned that only God’s wisdom can bring true prosperity, moral purity and guidance in the difficult decisions of everyday life.

-As I read Proverbs 25 on September 25th, the following verse stood out,
+As I read Proverbs 25, the following verse stood out,

 “It is not good to eat too much honey, nor is it honorable to seek one’s own honor.”